kzurawel/famicomparty/content/book/16-input/index.md

 that functionality, and the microphone was dropped when the controllers were revised for the NES.
 Some Famicom games do use the microphone as a sort of additional input by having the player scream into it at certain points.
-This functionality has been preserved in Nintaco, which has a "Scream into Microphone" action in the "Machine" menu.
+This functionality has been preserved in Mesen2, which allows you to set a key for microphone input when the Player 2 controller is set to "Famicom controller".
 {% end %}

 {% figure(img="famicomcontroller2.jpg") %}